ui5-community/ui5-ecosystem-showcase/README.md

 ## Prerequisites

-- Latest releases of the provided tooling extensions require at least [`@ui5/cli@3.0.0`](https://ui5.github.io/cli/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://ui5.github.io/cli/pages/Configuration/#specification-version-30))
+- Latest releases of the provided UI5 CLI extensions require at least [`@ui5/cli@3.0.0`](https://ui5.github.io/cli/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://ui5.github.io/cli/pages/Configuration/#specification-version-30))

 > :warning: **UI5 CLI Compatibility**
-> All tooling extensions using the major version `3` require UI5 CLI V3.
+> All UI5 CLI extensions using the major version `3` require UI5 CLI V3.
 Any previous releases below major version `3` (if available) also support older versions of the UI5 CLI.
 But the usage of the latest UI5 CLI is strongly recommended!

 ## Overview

 This repository showcases the endless possibilities of the UI5 CLI.
 The UI5 CLI extensibility (tasks and middleware) can be used to combine various OSS tools for UI5 application development.
 This increases the development experience and efficiency and also allows to use well-known tools.

 The content of the repository is structured in `packages` and `showcases`.
-The `packages` folder includes the tooling extensions implementations and the `showcases` includes the demo applications, libraries and modules.
+The `packages` folder includes the UI5 CLI extensions implementations and the `showcases` includes the demo applications, libraries and modules.

-### Packages (Tooling Extensions)
+### Packages (UI5 CLI extensions)

-The following list provides an overview of the available tooling extensions in this repository:
+The following list provides an overview of the available UI5 CLI extensions in this repository:

 ```text
 packages